Zoriumorg/smart-contracts-library-evm/README.md

 # Smart Contracts Library (EVM) - Zoriumorg

 Welcome to the **Smart Contracts Library (EVM)** repository by Zoriumorg!
-This is an open-source collection of Solidity smart contracts designed for the Ethereum Virtual Machine (EVM).
-Whether you're a beginner learning blockchain development or an experienced developer building decentralized applications (dApps), this repository provides a variety of contracts to explore, use, and contribute to.
+This open-source collection of Solidity smart contracts is designed for the Ethereum Virtual Machine (EVM).
+Whether you're a beginner exploring blockchain development or an experienced developer building decentralized applications (dApps), this repository offers a wide range of reusable, well-documented contracts to study, deploy, or integrate into your projects.

-The goal of this project is to create a reusable, well-documented library of smart contracts that anyone can freely access, modify, and deploy.
-Feel free to dive into the code, submit pull requests, or suggest new contract ideas!
+Our mission is to provide a robust and accessible library of smart contracts that adhere to Solidity best practices, fostering innovation in decentralized ecosystems.
+Contributions, suggestions, and feedback are warmly welcomed!

 ## Repository Structure

-This repository is organized into folders, each containing a specific type of smart contract or dApp example.
-Below is an overview of the current contents:
+The repository is organized into folders, each containing a specific smart contract or dApp example.
+Below is the complete list of contracts, grouped by category for ease of navigation:

 ### Decentralized Applications (dApps)
 - **`hello-world-dapp`**
-  A basic decentralized application (dApp) example to get started with Solidity and EVM development.
+  A beginner-friendly dApp to introduce Solidity and EVM development basics.
 - **`multi-storage-dapp`**
-  A dApp demonstrating how to store and manage multiple data types or records on the blockchain.
+  A dApp for storing and managing multiple data types or records on the blockchain.
 - **`reown-wallet-connect`**
-  A contract integrating wallet connectivity (e.g., for use with tools like WalletConnect) to enable secure user interactions.
+  A contract enabling wallet connectivity (e.g., WalletConnect) for secure user interactions with dApps.
 - **`simple-storage-dapp`**
-  A basic dApp example showcasing storage and retrieval of data using a smart contract.
+  A basic dApp demonstrating data storage and retrieval using a smart contract.
 - **`simple-storage-number`**
-  A simple contract for storing and retrieving a single number value on the blockchain.
+  A minimal contract for storing and retrieving a single numerical value on-chain.

 ### Token Standards
 - **`ERC20BasicToken`**
-  A standard ERC20 token implementation with basic functionalities like transfer, approve, and balance tracking.
+  A standard ERC20 token with core functionalities like transfer, approve, and balance tracking.
 - **`ERC20WithAllowance`**
-  An ERC20 token with enhanced allowance features for delegated spending.
+  An ERC20 token with enhanced allowance mechanisms for delegated spending.
+- **`ERC20WithPermit`**
+  An ERC20 token supporting gasless approvals via EIP-2612 permit signatures.
+- **`ERC20WithSnapshot`**
+  An ERC20 token with snapshot functionality for tracking balances at specific points in time.
 - **`ERC721NFTContract`**
   An ERC721 non-fungible token (NFT) contract for creating unique digital assets.
 - **`ERC1155Contract`**
-  An advanced ERC1155 multi-token standard contract supporting both fungible and non-fungible tokens.
+  An ERC1155 multi-token standard contract supporting both fungible and non-fungible tokens.
+- **`ERC1155WithRoyalties`**
+  An ERC1155 contract with royalty support for creators (e.g., EIP-2981).
+- **`ERC777Token`**
+  An ERC777 token with advanced features like operator hooks and improved user interactions.

 ### Financial Contracts
+- **`AMMPriceCalculator`**
+  A contract for calculating prices in Automated Market Makers (AMMs).
+- **`AmmContract`**
+  A basic Automated Market Maker (AMM) contract for decentralized token swaps.
 - **`CrowdsaleContract`**
-  A contract for conducting a fixed-rate token sale, allowing users to buy ERC20 tokens with ETH.
+  A contract for conducting fixed-rate token sales, enabling users to purchase ERC20 tokens with ETH.
+- **`DecentralizedExchangeV1`**
+  A decentralized exchange (DEX) contract for token trading with liquidity pools.
+- **`FlashLoanMock`**
+  A mock contract simulating flash loans for testing and development purposes.
+- **`LendingPoolV1`**
+  A lending pool contract for borrowing and lending assets on-chain.
+- **`LiquidityPoolV1`**
+  A liquidity pool contract for providing and managing liquidity in DeFi protocols.
 - **`SimpleLendingContract`**
-  A basic lending contract for borrowing and lending assets on-chain.
+  A basic lending contract for straightforward borrowing and lending operations.
-- **`TokenVestingContract`**
-  A vesting contract to release tokens gradually over time to beneficiaries.
 - **`StackingV1Contract`**
   A staking contract allowing users to lock tokens and earn rewards.
+- **`MultiTokenStacking`**
+  A staking contract supporting multiple token types for flexible reward mechanisms.
+- **`StakingWithRewardsContract`**
+  A staking contract with customizable reward distribution for participants.
+- **`SyntheticAssetTokenContract`**
+  A contract for creating synthetic assets tied to real-world or on-chain values.
+- **`TokenSwapContract`**
+  A contract for direct token-to-token swaps with minimal dependencies.
+- **`TokenVestingContract`**
+  A vesting contract for gradual token release to beneficiaries over time.
+- **`YieldFarmingV1`**
+  A yield farming contract enabling users to earn rewards by providing liquidity.
 - **`CharityDonationContract`**
-  A contract for managing and distributing charitable donations transparently.
+  A transparent contract for managing and distributing charitable donations.
 - **`PayableContract`**
   A simple contract demonstrating payable functions to receive Ether.

-### Utility Contracts
+### NFT and Marketplace Contracts
+- **`NFTFractionalizer`**
+  A contract for fractionalizing NFTs, allowing shared ownership of unique assets.
+- **`NFTMarketplaceV1`**
+  A decentralized marketplace for buying, selling, and trading NFTs.
+- **`RentableNFTContract`**
+  A contract enabling NFT rentals, allowing temporary use of digital assets.

+### Governance and Security
 - **`AccessControlContract`**
   A contract implementing role-based access control for secure permission management.
+- **`EscrowContract`**
+  A secure escrow contract to hold funds until predefined conditions are met.
+- **`GovernanceProposalContract`**
+  A contract for proposing and managing governance proposals in a DAO.
+- **`GovernanceDAOContract`**
+  A decentralized autonomous organization (DAO) contract for community governance.
+- **`MultiSigWallet`**
+  A multi-signature wallet requiring multiple approvals for enhanced transaction security.
+- **`TimeLockContract`**
+  A contract that locks funds or actions for a specified duration before execution.
+- **`TimeLockDAOContract`**
+  A timelock contract tailored for DAO governance, delaying execution of proposals.
+- **`VotingContract`**
+  A contract for on-chain voting, enabling transparent vote casting and tallying.
+- **`GaslessVotingContract`**
+  A voting contract optimized for gasless operations (e.g., via meta-transactions).

+### Utility Contracts
+- **`BasicOracleConsumer`**
+  A contract consuming external data feeds via an oracle (e.g., Chainlink).
+- **`ChainlinkPriceFeed`**
+  A contract integrating Chainlink’s price feeds for accurate on-chain pricing.
+- **`EventLoggerContract`**
+  A utility contract for logging and tracking on-chain events.
+- **`FaucetContract`**
+  A faucet contract for distributing test tokens or Ether on testnets.
 - **`GasOptimizedCounter`**
-  A gas-optimized counter contract for efficient on-chain counting operations.
+  A gas-efficient counter contract for minimal-cost on-chain counting.
 - **`AdvancedGasOptimizedCounter`**
   An enhanced version of the gas-optimized counter with additional features.
 - **`RandomNumberContract`**
-  A contract for generating random numbers on-chain (e.g., using a secure oracle).
+  A contract for generating secure random numbers on-chain (e.g., via oracles).
-- **`FaucetContract`**
+- **`BatchTransferContract`**
-  A faucet contract to distribute test tokens or Ether on testnets.
+  A contract for batch token or Ether transfers to multiple recipients in a single transaction.

-### Governance and Security
-- **`MultiSigWallet`**
-  A multi-signature wallet requiring multiple approvals for transactions, enhancing security for fund management.
-- **`TimeLockContract`**
-  A contract that locks funds or actions for a specified duration before they can be executed.
-Useful for delayed transactions or governance.
-- **`VotingContract`**
-  A contract implementing a voting system, allowing users to cast votes and tally results on-chain.
-- **`EscrowContract`**
-  A secure escrow contract to hold funds until predefined conditions are met.

 ### Advanced Features
 - **`AuctionContract`**
-  A contract for conducting on-chain auctions (e.g., English or Dutch auctions).
+  A contract for conducting on-chain auctions (e.g., English auctions).
+- **`DutchAuctionContract`**
+  A contract for Dutch (reverse) auctions, where the price decreases over time.
 - **`UpgradeableProxyContract`**
-  A proxy contract enabling upgrades to logic contracts while preserving state (e.g., using a value tracker V1).
+  A proxy contract enabling upgrades to logic contracts while preserving state.

 **Note:** The `.DS_Store` file is a macOS system artifact and not part of the functional contracts.